telerik/uwp-docs/controls/radlistview/features/listview-sorting.md

 * **PropertySortDescriptor** : You can sort the data by a property value from the class that defines your items.
   This descriptor exposes the following properties:
-  - *PropertyName* : Gets or sets the string name of the property that is used to retrieve the key to sort by.
+  - *PropertyName*: Gets or sets the string name of the property that is used to retrieve the key to sort by.
-  - *SortOrder* : Changes the sort order to Ascending or Descending.
+  - *SortOrder*: Changes the sort order to Ascending or Descending.
+  - *Comparer*: Gets or sets a custom IComparer instance.
+If this property is null, the default comparer will be used.

 * **DelegateSortDescriptor** : This descriptor enables you to sort by a custom key(e.g. some complex expression combining two or more properties) instead of being limited by the value of a single property of your item.
 This descriptor exposes the following properties:
- - *SortOrder* : Changes the sort order to Ascending or Descending.
- - *KeyLookup* : Gets or sets the IKeyLookup instance used to retrieve the sort key for each data item.
+ - *KeyLookup*: Gets or sets the IKeyLookup instance used to retrieve the sort key for each data item.
+ - *SortOrder*: Changes the sort order to Ascending or Descending.
+ - *Comparer*: Gets or sets a custom IComparer instance.
+If this property is null, the default comparer will be used.

 ## Example